X

 If your bride is offering mix-and-match dress options, this is your opportunity to choose the most flattering silhouette for your body.
 Stick to one of the recommended styles above—empire waist, A-line with defined waist, fit-and-flare, or wrap—and coordinate with your fellow bridesmaids through color and fabric rather than identical cuts.

-Finding Your Perfect Bridesmaid Dress
+Finding Your Perfect Bridesmaid Dress for Rectangle Figures

 The journey to finding your ideal bridesmaid dress as a rectangle body shape is all about strategic choices that define your waist and create subtle curves.
 Focus on silhouettes with built-in waist definition, choose details that add texture and dimension at the right points, and don’t underestimate the power of a well-placed sash or belt.